goliatone/wee-things-workshop/README.md

 $ curl -SLs https://raw.githubusercontent.com/goliatone/wee-things-workshop/master/bin/bootstrap | bash
 ```

+1. Connect the board to your computer.

-1. Install the SiLabs Driver: The image is located in the `drivers` folder.
+2. Install the SiLabs Driver: The image is located in the `drivers` folder.
 Double click to start the installation process.
 THIS WILL REQUIRE YOU TO RESTART YOUR COMPUTER

 2. Open up the ESPlorer IDE: `cd` into  **bin/ESPlorer**. run `java -jar "ESPlorer.jar"`